SoftwareAG/c8y-docs/content/protocol-integration/lora-actility-bundle/configure-credentials.md

 Select the connection to be deleted and click **Delete**.

 If there are devices associated with the connection, an error message will appear, stating "Can not update the LNS Connection with `<name of LNS Connection>` as it's associated with `<number of devices>`.
-Click to download link with affected devices: `/service/<agent-context-path>/lns-connection/<lns-connection-name>/device`".
+Click the link to download the file with the affected devices:: `/service/<agent-context-path>/lns-connection/<lns-connection-name>/device`".

 ![Delete connection](/images/device-protocols/lora-actility/lora-admin-settings-delete.png)